 Here's an English group named Stile Antico singing part of a Mass by William Byrd, another late Renaissance composer.
 This group is putting 2-3 people on each part and of course they have women singing the soprano and alto lines.
 This is also considered a legit way to perform Renaissance polyphony!

 In our class, people seem to underestimate how dominant sacred music is in the Renaissance.
 For the test, we study an equal number of sacred and secular pieces, and we do the secular lesson second, so students often get the mistaken impression that there is a big shift towards secular music in the Renaissance.
 That's not really true!

 The Renaissance is maybe still 80%-20% sacred, or 70-30.
 (These are just my own made-up numbers, so don't quote me on this.)

-So my general point here is that this fancy religious music is still the main event in the Renaissance.
+So my general point here in Part One is that this fancy religious music is still the main event in the Renaissance.
 It's still the composer's main job and remains a favorite for music fans today.